johanley/special-relativity-core/README.md

 # special-relativity-core
-Explore the consequences of the Lorentz Transformations.
+Implement the ideas of special relativity in code, and explore the consequences of the Lorentz transformations.

 Mostly kinematics.